 Father passed away in Nevada with a total estate worth $71,000.
 All of this money is held in joint savings account with his mother.
 This savings account was opened in 2015.
 His mother passed away in Florida on 3/23/17.
 My father never removed her from the account prior to his passing in Nevada on...
 Read more »

 Upon your grandmother's death, the account became owned 100% by your father.
 If your father never put anyone else on the account and did not name a payable on death beneficiary, then the account will have to probated as property belonging entirely to your father.

 Because you said you live in LV, I, an LV probate lawyer, got an e-mail inviting me to respond to your Q. Since your father died as a FL resident you need to ask a FL attorney.
-I suggest you re-post mentioning only your father's Florida residence and it would be helpful it you posted the amount of...Read more »
+I suggest you re-post mentioning only your father's Florida residence and it would be helpful it you posted the...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.